Alex Smith: Early life

-Smith was born in Bremerton, Washington on May 7, 1984 and grew up in La Mesa, California.
-His father, Douglas D. Smith, was an executive director at Helix High School, which he attended.
+Smith was born on May 7, 1984, in Bremerton, Washington.
+He grew up in La Mesa, California.
+His father, Douglas D. Smith, was an executive director at Helix High School, which Smith attended.

-As a starter for the Helix Highlanders during his junior and senior years, Smith led his team to a record of 25–1, including two San Diego CIF section championships.
+As a starter for the Helix Highlanders during his junior and senior years, Smith led the team to a 25–1 record, including two San Diego CIF section championships.
 He was named to the first-team all-conference and all-county squads in the San Diego CIF system.
 Smith also earned the conference offensive player of the year twice, and twice won the team MVP for Helix.
 During his time at Helix, Smith set a school record by throwing for six touchdowns in one game, and recorded the second-highest completion percentage in San Diego CIF history.
 While at Helix, he was teammates with future NFL star Reggie Bush.
 Smith and Bush were finalists for the 2004 Heisman Trophy, making it the first time a high school had two finalists at the same ceremony.
 Bush went on to win the 2005 award.

-Smith was president of his senior class in high school, earned college credits through a program at San Diego State University and took a dozen Advanced Placement tests.
+Smith was president of his senior class in high school, earned college credits through a program at San Diego State University, and took a dozen Advanced Placement tests.